 On June 19, the Senate Committee on Commerce, Science, and Transportation, which has jurisdiction over passenger rail and highway safety legislation, will hold its first hearing on FAST Act reauthorization.

 On Thursday (June 20), the Subcommittee on Railroads, Pipelines, and Hazardous Materials of the House Committee on Transportation and Infrastructure plans to hold a hearing entitled “The State of the Rail Workforce”.
-For more details on the hearing, please visit the Committee website here.

 Senate Environment and Public Works Committee Leaders Urge Action on Highway Rescission

 On June 12, Senate Committee on Environment and Public Works (EPW) Chairman John Barrasso (R-WY) and Ranking Member Thomas Carper (D-DE) sent a letter to Senate Leaders urging repeal of a provision in the FAST Act that rescinds $7.6 billion in federal highway funding on July 1, 2020.
 The EPW leaders noted that they are making progress on a comprehensive surface transportation authorization bill, but it will not be ready in time to address the scheduled rescission.
 In the letter, the Senators encouraged Senate Majority Leader Mitch McConnell (R-KY) and Minority Leader Charles Schumer (D-NY) to include the provision in a budget or spending agreement that would pass before the end of the fiscal year (September 30, 2019).

 Similarly, on May 20, APTA joined a Coalition letter to Congressional leaders urging them to include a repeal of the highway contract authority rescission in any budget agreement.
 To view the APTA Coalition letter, please click here.